silas-x/soteria-action/README.md

 If this is new to you, just run the action without passing any arguments!
 ```
 solana-version (default: "1.9.5")        - Check Solana releases if needed
-run-mode       (default: -"analyseAll")  - Runs the tool against all contracts
+run-mode       (default: "-analyseAll")  - Runs the tool against all contracts
 cargo-com      (default: ".")            - Shortcut Cargo build command
 program-path   (default: ".")            - Add path to a specific program / path
 ```